 Antiqua or Fraktur?
 By 1900, German printers increasingly wanted both – and something new as well.
-Inspired by British Arts & Crafts efforts, type producers such as the über-creative Klingspor foundry closed-out the art nouveau era by bringing new hybrids onto the market.
-Seeking out new artists to design these, and reinvigorate the tradition-heavy blackletter motif, they came across Rudolf Koch.
+Inspired by British Arts & Crafts efforts, type producers like the Gebr.
+Klingspor foundry closed-out the art nouveau era by bringing new hybrid typefaces onto the market, like the Eckmann-Schrift and the Behrens-Schrift.
+Seeking out new artists to design these, as well as to reinvigorate the tradition-heavy blackletter motif, they came across Rudolf Koch.

 Images from the Klingspor foundry’s Wallau brochure may be seen here.